-Discover Izmir, home of charming coastal towns
+Discover Izmir and charming coastal towns

 Izmir is full of beautiful seaside towns for the Aegean lovers.
 The coastal towns of Cesme, Foca, Urla and Alacati will seduce you with their shining sun, bright blue seas, beaches, traditional characters and peaceful auras for a happy holiday.